• Home

 naval-academy-chapel

-We got married on December 3rd at the United States Naval Academy in Annapolis, MD where Ed went to college.
+We got married on December 3rd in 1983 at the United States Naval Academy in Annapolis, MD where Ed went to college.

 I remember when I was 12 years old, my family took a trip to Annapolis and toured the Naval Academy.
 While we were taking the tour of the chapel, I remember holding my dad’s hand and looking up at him and telling him… “I am going to get married here someday.”
 He just looked down at me and smiled.